 You can find the full list of structured data currently supported by Google-rich snippets here.

-If you’re ready, here’s an efficient way to implement structured data, that focuses on getting you into rich results, right away:
+If you’re ready, here’s an efficient way to implement structured data that focuses on getting you rich results, right away:

 - Search for your top core keywords

 - Make a note of the keywords and competitors showing rich snippets on Page 1

 - Focus on only that type of structured data and mimic what your competitors are doing.

 If you want to learn more, check out HubSpot’s Beginners Guide to Structured Data for Organizing & Optimizing Your Website.